A joyful little boy, a rare chromosomal condition, and the family walking this journey with him.

 Because Tetrasomy 18p is so rare, research funding is critical to improving diagnosis, care, and quality of life for affected individuals and families.

-The only nonprofit in the world exclusively focused on chromosome 18 conditions.
-They fund research, connect families, and advocate for individuals with conditions like Tetrasomy 18p worldwide.
+The Chromosome 18 Registry & Research Society is the only nonprofit in the world exclusively focused on chromosome 18 conditions.
+Your donation funds research, family support, and advocacy for children like Eli.

 You'll be taken to a secure Give Lively page to complete your donation.